-- Usually, costs payable by a person to his or her advocate and solicitor would exceed the party and party costs awarded to such person, the principle being that a successful party should not profit from litigation.
+- Usually, costs payable by a person to his or her advocate and solicitor would exceed the party and party costs awarded to such person, the principle being that a successful party should not profit from litigation in terms of costs

 - Fees may be agreed between the client and the advocate and solicitor.
 The agreement shall be in writing and be signed by the client.
 The agreed fee may be in a lump sum.
 Or the fee may be for a retainer in a certain sum plus a further certain sum as a refresher for each additional day or part thereof spent by the advocate and solicitor in court in regard to the case.

 - A client must also pay all necessary expenses and, where applicable, sales and service tax.
 Expenses may be included in the fee or may be charged as a separate item.

 Duty to Pay Agreed Fee

 - If a fee is agreed, it becomes payable immediately, even if the case has not been commenced or completed.
 It would be payable whether or not the client receives later any benefit from the litigation.
 There may be an agreement between the solicitor and the client that there shall be a retainer fee, which shall be payable immediately, and a refresher for each day or part of it that the solicitor attends for the client in court.
 Such a refresher would be payable immediately as and when the attendance in court takes place.

 - Interest on expenses advanced by a solicitor for a client's case may be charged.

 Rule 11 of the Legal Profession (Practice and Etiquette) Rules 1978